csmir/Commands.NET/wiki/v2/Hosting.md

 ## Configure the Host

-The package extends the `IHostBuilder` interface with the `ConfigureComponents` method, which can be used to configure execution, discovery and configuration of any commands in the assembly or provided types.
+The package extends the `IHostBuilder` interface with the `ConfigureComponents` method, which can be used to configure discovery and configuration of any commands in the assembly or provided types.

 > [!IMPORTANT]
 > The ConfigureComponents method also accepts a `TFactory` type,